 The album was first released on Tetragrammaton Records in the USA, a short-lived label founded in 1967 by Bill Cosby and his then manager Roy Silver.
 (Ironically, the definition of Tetragrammaton is “The unspeakable four-letter biblical name of the God of Israel.”)

 Two Virgins reached No. 124 in the USA (25,000 sold) although the cover was regarded obscene by authorities.
 The records were impounded in many states (including 30,000 copies in New Jersey in January 1969).

 If not for the restrictions in availability due to censorship of the cover and unreported sales, Two Virgins would have certainly risen much higher in the charts.
 The album’s back cover art was featured on Rolling Stone’s one-year anniversary cover (doubling sales) with another Bible quotation: “And they were both naked, the man and his wife, and were not ashamed.”

-The avant-garde sound collage concept of Two Virgins crept into John’s current work on The Beatles (white album) with ‘Revolution 9’.
-Two more ‘Unfinished Music’ albums by John & Yoko followed; Life with the Lions and, after their marriage in 1969, Wedding Album.
+The avant-garde sound collage concept of Two Virgins crept into John’s work on The Beatles (white album) with ‘Revolution 9’.
+Two more ‘Unfinished Music’ albums by John & Yoko followed; Life with the Lions and (after their marriage in 1969) Wedding Album.

-Two Virgins was reissued on LP, CD, and digitally by Secretly Canadian on its USA anniversary, 11th November 2016 with bonus tracks and rare photos.
+Two Virgins was reissued on LP, CD, and digitally by Secretly Canadian/Chimera on the anniversary of its American release, November 11, 2016 with bonus tracks and rare photos.